Electrician —

 Stafford Furnace historic · West Stafford Rd · Route 19 corridor

-As part of our Stafford Springs, CT service area, Furnace Area customers get the same CT-licensed, fully-insured electrician on every job — Tyler personally — with our 10-year written workmanship guarantee.
+As part of our Stafford Springs, CT service area, Furnace Area customers get the same CT-licensed, fully-insured team on every job — led hands-on by owner Tyler — with our 10-year written workmanship guarantee.
 The Furnace area — west of Main Street along West Stafford Rd toward the historic Stafford Furnace iron-works site — mixes pre-1920 mill housing with rural farmstead properties on the Route 19 corridor.
 K&T replacement and storm-driven generator work split the volume.

 What Furnace Area Customers Hire Us For